Bloomfield Hills Mortgage, Broker, Loan Officer

 What is a Mortgage Broker?

-Also known as a "loan representative" or "account executive," a mortgage banker represents the borrower to the lender.
-A loan officer can help you through the selection, processing and loan closing.
-Mortgage bankers are given a commission or salary for their work by their employers.
+Also called a "loan representative" or "account executive," a loan officer represents the borrower to the lender.
+From choosing a loan to closing, a loan officer can guide a borrower through the process.
+Lenders give their mortgage bankers a commission or salary.

 Got a Question?